kuzudb/kuzu-docs/docs/client-apis/cpp-api/udf.md

   * ARGS: are the type of the arguments in c++, Kùzu currently support UDF functions with up to 3 parameters.
 * parameters:
   * name: the name of the function to be created in Kùzu (note: function name must be unique).
-  * parameterTypes: the types of parameters in cypher.
+  * parameterTypes: the type of parameters in cypher.
   * returnType: the type of return value in cypher.
   * udfFunc: the UDF defined in c++.
 Note: This function also checks the template types of UDF against the Cypher types passed as arguments(parameterTypes and returnType) and they must follow the rule defined in the data type mapping table.